-I have found the method mindful and soothing and it has helped isolation feel almost purposeful: a creative practice in its own right.
-Outcomes are also taking the form of more abstract, symbolic representations of contagion, vulnerabiity, frailty and the social impact of health and illness.
+I have found this craft based method mindful and soothing and it has helped isolation feel almost purposeful: a creative practice in its own right.
+Outcomes are also taking the form of more abstract, symbolic representations of contagion, vulnerability, frailty and the social impact of health and illness.

 I hoped that a contemplative practice, working with my hands, combining text and found, organic materials would reveal deeper, more universal or emotionally sensitive insights than those communicated by quantitative data, the clinical aesthetic of medical science, or the superficiality of media soundbites.

 One of Outdoor Art School’s activities that got away!
 Cancelled due to the lockdown.